Table of ContentsToggle

 On the chart, there are three broad kinds of support and resistance levels marked and we will talk about all of them in detail.

-As is evident from the name, these are horizontal lines drawn on a price chart and represent a particular price level or a price region.
+As the name shows, these are horizontal lines drawn on a price chart and represent a particular price level or a price region.
 These are typically drawn on the charts by connecting the highs and lows of a certain time duration and trying to identify and judge a direction or trend in price.
 On the chart above, we are looking at the two ways horizontal support and resistance lines can be used.